-Planer Mill and Shavings Bin: The rough, dry lumber is processed in the planer mill by the planers or sent to the lumber storage/shipping area.
-Planer emissions are controlled by a cyclone and a baghouse (SN-06).
-Planer shavings are collected in a shavings bin prior to off-site shipment.
-Wood residuals, generated by the trim saws, are hogged and are also pneumatically conveyed, via the Yates Mill Cyclone (SN-07), to the shavings bin.
-A truck bin cyclone (SN-08) receives and directs the shavings to the shavings bin.
+Planer Mill and Shavings Bin

+The rough, dry lumber is processed in the planer mill by the planers or sent to the lumber storage/shipping area.
+Planer emissions are controlled by a cyclofilter (SN-06).
+Planer shavings and wood residuals from the trim saws are collected in a shavings bin prior to off-site shipment.
+A truck bin baghouse (SN-08) receives and directs the shavings to the shavings bin.

-All raw material, by-products, and finished products are delivered to and shipped from the mill by truck over the haul roads (SN-09).
+All raw material, by-products, and finished products are delivered to and shipped from the mill truck over the haul roads (SN-09).
 Some finished products are shipped out by rail.

-Emission points included in the wood processing includes material processing (SN-11), storage piles (SN-12), and shavings storage bin (SN-13).
-Storage piles include one pile each for bark, sawdust, and chips with the bark pile being partially enclosed by the fuel house.
+Emission points included in the wood processing includes material processing (SN-11), storage piles (SN-12).
+And shavings storage bin (SN-13).
+Storage piles include one pile each for bark, sawdust, and chips with bark pile being partially enclosed by the fuel house.
 Material processing includes four chippers (two redundant) and the bark and planer mill hogs.

+Engine

-Engine: A Clark Emergency Fire Pump Compression Ignition RICE engine (SN-10R) is available for use to pump water on a fire.
+A Clark 200 bhp Emergency Fire Pump Engine (SN-017) is available for use to pump water on a fire.

+Tanks

-Tanks: Oil, diesel, and gasoline tanks are designated as SN-14 through SN-16.
-Emissions were calculated using TANKs4.0.9d individually and summarized by liquid material type to simplify the permit.
+Oil, diesel, and gasoline tanks are designated as SN-14 through SN-16.
+Emissions were calculated using Tanks 4.09d individually and summarizing by liquid material type to simplify the permit.

-Regulations
+Rules and Regulations

-The following table contains the regulations applicable to this permit.
+The following table contains the rules and regulations applicable to this permit.

-Regulations Arkansas Air Pollution Control Code, Regulation 18, effective March 14, 2016 Regulations of the Arkansas Plan of Implementation for Air Pollution Control, Regulation 19, effective March 14, 2016 Regulations of the Arkansas Operating Air Permit Program, Regulation 26, effective March 14, 2016 40 CFR Part 52.21 Prevention of Significant Deterioration (PSD) 40 CFR Part 63 Subpart DDDD - National Emission Standards for Hazardous Air Pollutants: Plywood and Composite Wood Products (PCWP) for SN-01, 02, and 03 (Appendix A) 40 C.F.R. § 60 Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines 40 C.F.R. § 63 Subpart ZZZZ - Stationary Reciprocating Internal Combustion Engines, effective January 30, 2013, for SN-10 (major source of HAPs) (Appendix B)
+Arkansas Air Pollution Control Code, Rule 18, effective March 14, 2016

+Rules of the Arkansas Plan of Implementation for Air Pollution Control, Rule 19, effective May 6, 2022

+Rules of the Arkansas Operating Air Permit Program, Rule 26, effective March 14, 2016

+40 CFR Part 52.21 Prevention of Significant Deterioration (PSD)

+40 CFR Part 63 Subpart DDDD - National Emission Standards for Hazardous Air Pollutants: Plywood and Composite Wood Products (PCWP) for SN-01, 02, and 03 (Appendix A)

+40 C.F.R. § 60 Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines

+40 C.F.R. § 63 Subpart ZZZZ - Stationary Reciprocating Internal Combustion Engines, effective January 30, 2013, for SN-17 (major source of HAPs) (Appendix B)